-In 2016, there was an estimated number of 68,200 jobs for Adult Education and Literacy Teacher in 2016 (in the United States).
+In 2016, there was an estimated number of 68,200 jobs in the United States for Adult Education and Literacy Teacher.
 There is little to no growth in job opportunities for Adult Education and Literacy Teacher.
 There will be an estimated 6,800 positions for Adult Education and Literacy Teacher per year.

 The states with the most job growth for Adult Education and Literacy Teacher are Georgia, Nebraska, and Nevada.
 Watch out if you plan on working in Wyoming, Connecticut, or Rhode Island.
 These states have the worst job growth for this type of profession.